Adjusting to a Mouth Guard or Retainer in 4 Months

 The First Week: Overcoming Discomfort and Irritation

-The initiation into using a night guard or retainer can sometimes herald the onset of dental soreness and irritation.
+The initiation into using a mouth guard or retainer can sometimes herald the onset of dental soreness and irritation.
 During this first week, understanding how to navigate these early challenges is essential.
 By familiarizing yourself with effective techniques for coping with dental discomfort and maintaining oral appliance hygiene, you're setting the stage for a more comfortable and successful adjustment period.

 Dealing with Initial Soreness